pygsuite/pygsuite/docs/ref_examples/slides.md

 It's useful to know the ratio of this image for other operations to avoid hard-coding.

-From inspecting the image size, it looks like we can`1024 / 891` as the ratio.
+From inspecting the image size, it looks like we can use `1024 / 891` as the ratio.
+(Height in pixels divided by width in pixels)

-The height value is in CMs.
+The height value from our dataset is in CMs.
 Let's assume 250cms, or 2.5 meters is a reasonable human height to anchor on.

-We also have our target height for the slide - let's say 350 Pts.
+We also have our target height for the slide - let's say 350 PTs.
 This will take up most of the horizontal space on a slide.

 It's also a bad idea to be too close to the borders of a slide.
 Let's define some padding of 25 pts.

-Let's define these as globals:
+Let's add all these constants as globals:

 ```python
 SILHOUETTE_URL = 'http://clipart-library.com/images_k/silhouette-of-basketball-player/silhouette-of-basketball-player-10.png'